NilsHellwig/TheImageFetcher/README.md

 <p>

 # TheImageFetcher (still compatible in 01/2022)
-TheImageFetcher is a high-performance tool that allows you to quickly extract large amounts of images from Google Images.
-Depending on the internet connection, it is possible to fetch over 70 high-resolution images within seconds.
-The tool allows to save the URLs of these images in an external text file and to specify the path where the images should be saved for a search query.
+TheImageFetcher is a powerful tool that lets users quickly extract large amounts of images from Google Images.
+Depending on the Internet connection, it is possible to retrieve more than 70 high-resolution images within seconds.
+The tool allows saving the URLs of these images in an external text file and specifying the path where the images should be saved for a search query.

 ## Why should you use TheImageFetcher?